 One of those famous faces is Elliot Goblet, aka Jack Levi.
 Jack is not only a regular at The Rubber Chicken, both as a performer and punter, but also boasts his name on the wall.
-The Elliot Goblet Bar, is the public bar with a stage and lighting that encourages live performers of all skill levels to jump up.
+The Elliot Goblet Bar, is the public bar with a stage and lighting that encourages musicians of all skill levels to jump up.
 And it helps with the bar staff all being professional comedians.

 But perhaps the most notable mark in the Rubber Chicken’s short history is the literal mark, in the form of a tattoo obtained by a recent Hard Knock Knocks graduate Steve Ock.
-Steve, who performed his first stand-up comedy set at The Rubber Chicken in March this year, thought it fitting to ink his body with a reminder of his achievement, cementing himself as one of the comedy communities’ most committed comedians.
+Steve, who performed his first stand-up comedy set at The Rubber Chicken in March 2021, thought it fitting to ink his body with a reminder of his achievement, cementing himself as one of the comedy communities’ most committed comedians.